Daniel Oyegoke

-Daniel Oladele Akinbiyi Oyegoke (born 3 January 2003) is an English professional footballer who plays as a right-back for club Hellas Verona.
+Daniel Oladele Akinbiyi Oyegoke (born 3 January 2003) is an English professional footballer who plays as a right-back for club Lincoln City.

 Oyegoke is a product of the Barnet and Arsenal academies and began his professional career with Brentford in 2021.
 A member of the club's B team, he gained his first senior experience on loan at EFL clubs Milton Keynes Dons and Bradford City.
 After failing to break into the Brentford first team squad, Oyegoke transferred to Heart of Midlothian in 2024.
 After a half-season spell, he transferred to Hellas Verona in 2025.
+Oyegoke returned to English football with Lincoln City in 2026.
 He was capped by England at youth level.

 Club career

 Early years

 After beginning his youth career as a forward in the Barnet Academy, Oyegoke moved to the Arsenal Academy in 2017.
 While at Hale End, he was converted into a right back and progressed to sign a scholarship deal at the end of the 2018–19 season.
 At the end of his two-year scholarship, Oyegoke elected to decline the offer of a professional contract and departed the club.